 The rest of the project was fairly straight forward.
 I primed and painted the body colored components.
 I separated the exhaust from the rear axle to make them easier to paint and add realism.
-The engine was messaged to repair the heavy seams and sink marks.
+The heavy seam in the engine was filled and sanded smooth.
 I decided to try and paint the wood grain in the interior.
 I did everything except for the instrument cluster.
 Later I realized that I could have easily done the work but I’m still very pleased with the results.
 The exhaust was finished by using aluminum tubing.
 I used two sized to help me attach large tips to the standard exhaust.

 I finished this project earlier in the year but forgot to strip the air cleaner and paint it.
 After a several month break from building, I was able to paint the air cleaner and officially finish the project.
 The end result is a mean looking GTX!